linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 The firm sold off its magazine division, which had an unlevered beta of 0.6, for 20 million.

-■ It borrowed an additional  $20 million, and bought back stock worth$ 40 million.
+■ It borrowed an additional  \$20 million, and bought back stock worth\$ 40 million.

-After the sale of the division and the share repurchase, MAD Inc. had  $40 million in debt and$ 120 million in equity outstanding.
+After the sale of the division and the share repurchase, MAD Inc. had  \$40 million in debt and\$ 120 million in equity outstanding.
 If the firm's tax rate is 40\%, reestimate the beta after these changes.

 17. Time Warner Inc., the entertainment conglomerate, had a beta of 1.61 in 1995.
-Part of the reason for the high beta was the debt left over from the leveraged buyout of Time by Warner in 1989, which amounted to $10 billion in 1995.
-The market value of equity at Time Warner in 1995 was also $10 billion.
+Part of the reason for the high beta was the debt left over from the leveraged buyout of Time by Warner in 1989, which amounted to \$10 billion in 1995.
+The market value of equity at Time Warner in 1995 was also \$10 billion.
 The marginal tax rate was 40\%.

 a.
 Estimate the unlevered beta for Time Warner.

 b.
 Estimate the effect of reducing the debt ratio by  $10\%$  each year for the next two years on the beta of the stock.

 18. Chrysler, the automotive manufacturer, had a beta of 1.05 in 1995.
-It had $13 billion in debt outstanding in that year, and 355 million shares trading at $50 per share.
+It had \$13 billion in debt outstanding in that year, and 355 million shares trading at \$50 per share.
 The firm had a cash balance of 8 billion at the end of 1995.
 The marginal tax rate was 36\%.

 a.
 Estimate the unlevered beta of the firm.